tylim88/Firelord/README.md

 The v0 documentation can still be found [here](https://github.com/tylim88/Firelord/tree/96739759a5d848c77259b53fb3850f2950dd72cb).

 ## Why Do You Need This?
-What Problem Firelord Solves?
+What Problems Firelord Solves?

 Read here at [FirelordJS](https://github.com/tylim88/FirelordJS#readme).